A Very American Coup By Michael – Louis Ingram, Editor-in-Chief...

 Sheila Johnson is the only Black female team president, managing partner, and governor of the WNBA Washington Mystics.
 Lisa Leslie is the first and only Black player to invest in her former team, she also co-owned the Los Angeles Sparks.

 Robert L. Johnson and Michael Jordan are part owners of the Charlotte Bobcats.
 Rapper and singer Carnell “Nelly” Haynes Jr. also have invested in the Charlotte Bobcats and WNBA Charlotte Sting Usher is part owner of the Cleveland Cavaliers.
 Jada and Will Smith have invested in the Philadelphia Seventy-Sixers; and rapper, entertainer Jay-Z moved the New Jersey Nets to Brooklyn and his home state of New York.
-The Barkley Center will be cooking this year with the new look Nets and Rookie Coach Jason Kidd.
+The Barkley Center came alive this year with the new look Nets and second year Coach Jason Kidd battling the defending NBA Champion Miami Heat in the second round of the Eastern Conference playoffs.

 All-Star, and Hall of Fame, Center, Bill Russell became the first African American head coach in the league.
 Russell was also the first African American to win a championship.
-He took over the Boston Celtics in November of 1966, as a player-coach before moving on to Seattle and the SuperSonics where he retired.
+He took over the Boston Celtics in November of 1966, as a player-coach.
+Russell guided the Boston Celtic to another championship.
+He would move on to Seattle and the SuperSonics where he retired.

 Five of these fine gentlemen have won championships as head coaches – Bill Russell-Boston Celtics (1968, 1969), Al Attles-Golden State Warriors (1975), Lenny Wilkens-Seattle SuperSonics (1979), and K.C.
 Jones-Boston Celtics (1984, 1986) Doc Rivers-Boston Celtics (2008).
 Notice three of the five come from the 18 time NBA Champion Boston Celtics.